 And, learning something about them will help you make the most of your team on the whole.

-So, here are some good questions to ask a new team in your one-on-one meetings:
+So, here are some good motivation questions for employees you can ask in your one-on-one meetings:

 🔹 What do you like to work on?

 🔹 What do you find to be your strengths?

 These brief discussions will tell you something about your team’s goals and priorities.